gphorvath/Dice-Game/README.md

 ## Instructions
 1. Left click and drag a player die over an enemy die to attack.
-2. Right click to reroll (player dice only).
+2. Right click to reroll up to 2x per player die.
 3. You may reroll after an attack if the player die survives.
 4. There are 10 levels in total.
 5. Enjoy!